External Ids for MYO15A Gene

 GeneCards Summary for MYO15A Gene

 MYO15A (Myosin XVA) is a Protein Coding gene.
-Diseases associated with MYO15A include deafness, autosomal recessive 3 and dfnb 3 nonsyndromic hearing loss and deafness.
-Among its related pathways are RhoGDI Pathway and RhoGDI Pathway.
+Diseases associated with MYO15A include dfnb 3 nonsyndromic hearing loss and deafness and deafness, autosomal recessive 3.
+Among its related pathways are RhoGDI Pathway and PAK Pathway.
 GO annotations related to this gene include actin binding and motor activity.
 An important paralog of this gene is MYO1D.

 UniProtKB/Swiss-Prot for MYO15A Gene

 Myosins are actin-based motor molecules with ATPase activity.
 Unconventional myosins serve in intracellular movements.
 Their highly divergent tails are presumed to bind to membranous compartments, which would be moved relative to actin filaments.
 Required for the arrangement of stereocilia in mature hair bundles (By similarity).